Frequently Asked Questions

 Can I study part-time?

-General Education and prerequisite nursing courses may be taken on a part-time basis.
-Class schedules are full-time for accepted nursing students.
+Nursing class schedules are full-time day classes.
+However, General Education and prerequisite nursing courses may be taken on a part-time basis prior to Program acceptance.

 Where are your clinical sites located?